 - Rather than using your own Active Directory, consider using Microsoft Office 365 and the Azure AD integration of FotoWeb for authentication.
-This is a fully cloud-based authentication solution that requires only minimal setup and management.
+This fully cloud-based authentication solution requires only minimal setup and management.
 For documentation and pricing, see microsoft.com.

 Setting up ADFS